citp/privacy-policy-historical/h/he/hea/healthpost.co.nz.md

 #### **Collection of Your Information**

-We collect information about you through our website in an effort to improve your shopping experience, as well as communicate with you about our products, services and promotions. **We do not sell or rent your personal information to third parties.**
+We collect information about you through our website in an effort to improve your shopping experience, as well as communicate with you about our products, services and promotions. **We do not sell or rent your personal information to third parties for commercial gain.**

+We will generally never give, lease, sell or otherwise disclose your personal information to any third parties except to comply with law; facilitate court proceedings; enforce our Terms & Conditions; or protect the rights, property, or safety of HealthPost Ltd, our users, or others.
+We may however share or store your email address and other basic information with our third party business partners including marketing, advertising and research companies and data analysis companies.
+We do this in order to conduct sales, marketing and advertising research and analysis on our behalf so that we can: better understand your preferences; improve the services we offer you; present you with suitable offers that you might be interested in.
+We will only do this with reputable organisations who are acting directly on our behalf to improve the services we offer you, and not for any other purpose (and certainly not to promote their own products and services directly to you).
+We also need to store your personal information within the hardware and software systems of reputable third parties in order to facilitate and improve the services which we offer.
+The privacy and data security policies and standards of the third party organisations we engage for these purposes will be subject to review by HealthPost, and required to meet high standards of care and responsibility.

-We release account and other personal information only when we believe release is appropriate to comply with law; facilitate court proceedings; enforce or apply our terms and conditions; or protect the rights, property, or safety of HealthPost Ltd, our users, or others.
+We may be obliged to release account and other personal information when we believe release is appropriate to comply with law; facilitate court proceedings; enforce or apply our terms and conditions; or protect the rights, property, or safety of HealthPost Ltd, our users, or others.
 To the extent we are legally permitted to do so, we will take reasonable steps to notify you in the event that we are required to provide your personal information to third parties as part of a legal process.

 #### **Data Retention**